 The Education and Training Inspectorate (ETI) previously monitored compliance to the nutritional standards, however due to a lack of funding, this is no longer the case.
 Compliance is therefore monitored, with the Education Authority, via catering supervisors, catering managers, and ultimately the Regional Food in Schools Coordinator.
 The Regional Food in Schools Coordinator acts as an expert advisor to the Department of Education on school food and nutrition.

 Breakfast clubs in Northern Ireland are covered by the nutritional standards for other food and drinks in schools.
 The extended schools programme is a route for funding for schools to deliver a breakfast club, however criteria is strict and funding is limited.
 Many schools may manage and deliver their own breakfast club without this funding.

 Guidance on the provision of healthy breakfast clubs can be found here - http://www.publichealth.hscni.net/sites/default/files/Healthier%20Breakfast%20clubs%2009_10.pdf

-Additionally, Food schools policy is finalising guidance on the management and provision of special diets within schools, which again hoped to be implemented in 2019.
+Additionally, guidance on the management and provision of special diets within schools in Northern Ireland is now available: https://www.eani.org.uk/parents/school-meals/dietary-requirements

 The Healthy Eating in Schools (Nutritional Standards and Requirements) (Wales) Regulations (2013) outlines food and drinks suitable to be provided in maintained schools.
 This also covers foods provided as part of the Free Breakfast in Primary Schools scheme.
 For further information visit: http://learning.gov.wales/docs/learningwales/publications/160226-healthy-eating-maintained-schools-en-v2.pdf